cgrade/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-# This is a readme for JavaScript Tasks
+# Solution to tasks on JavaScript - Warm up

+by Abraham Elijah